Cross-lingual Contextualized Topic Models with Zero-shot Learning: Experiments

 {}

-We compare our fully-contextualized neural topic modeling (\textbf{Contextual TM}) on W1 with: (i) a version that combines \textit{both} BoWs and BERT representations as inputs (Combined TM) \cite{bianchi2020pretraining}, (ii) Neural-ProdLDA~\cite{srivastava2017avitm}, and (iii) LDA~\cite{Blei03lda}.
-We compute the topic coherence via NPMI ($\tau$) for 50 and 100 topics.
-For each of those conditions, we average model results over 30 runs, to minimize variation.
-Table~\ref{tab:to_con_or_not} shows the results of this experiment.
-Contextual TM obtains a comparable topic coherence as the Combined TM and Neural-ProdLDA on this specific data set and settings.
-This result confirms our first hypothesis: contextual embeddings \textit{can} replace BoWs input representations without loss of coherence.
-This result opens up interesting future applications.
+We compare \textbf{ZeroShotTM} on W1 with: (i) Combined TM~\cite{bianchi2020pretraining}, an extension of Neural-ProdLDA that concatenates \textit{both} BoWs and SBERT representations (transformed to the same dimension of the BoWs) as inputs to the model, (ii) Neural-ProdLDA~\cite{srivastava2017avitm}, and (iii) LDA~\cite{Blei03lda}.

+We compute the topic coherence~\cite{Lau14npmi} via NPMI ($\tau$) for 50 and 100 topics averaging models' results over 30 runs.
+We report the results in Table~\ref{tab:to_con_or_not}.
+ZeroShotTM obtains comparable results to Combined TM and Neural-ProdLDA in this setting.
+Contextualized embeddings \textit{can} replace BoW input representations without loss of coherence.